1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Can HPV lead to squamous cell cancer?

-Certain high-risk strains of human papillomavirus (HPV) are linked to squamous cell cancers of the skin, throat, and esophagus.
-Vaccination and safe practices can help reduce this risk.
+Some of the high-risk types of human papillomavirus (HPV) are attributed to squamous cell skin, throat, and esophagus cancer.
+This can be reduced through vaccination and safe practices.

 Related Blogs